65+ identity theft statistics to know going into 2025

 Here are some general statistics about identity theft:

-• Only 21% of identity theft victims in 2021 were aware of how their personal data leaked.
+- Only 21% of identity theft victims in 2021 knew how it happened.

-• In 2023, the greatest proportion of identity theft reports (31%) involved credit card usage.
+- In 2023, the most common identity theft involved credit card use, making up 31% of reports.

 Source: Federal Trade Commission, Consumer Sentinel Network Data Book 2023